The Disastrous Life of Saiki K.: Premise

 Kusuo Saiki is a high school student with an extraordinary secret—he possesses a wide array of psychic abilities, such as psychokinesis and teleportation.
 Despite his powers, he goes to great lengths to conceal them from everyone at school, desiring to live a normal, average life.
 Throughout the series, Kusuo usually finds himself in comedic daily life scenarios where he discreetly employs his powers to navigate the challenges he faces.
 Along the way, he encounters a host of unique individuals, each presenting their own set of problems.
 Most of the time, he is able to cleverly use his abilities to resolve issues without drawing attention to himself.

 Kusuo eventually receives a "limiter" from his older brother that removes his powers.
 Despite this, he regains his abilities and learns that he is basically a different species of human now, as his body has adapted to his overwhelming powers.
-This revelation adds a new layer of complexity to his already extraordinary life.
+This revelation adds a new layer of complexity to his already unique life.